 - Both apple cider vinegar and honey are home treatments for vertigo believed to have curative properties to relieve blood flow to the brain.
 Two parts of honey and one part of apple cider vinegar can prevent and treat vertigo symptoms.

 Acupressure – popular natural treatment for vertigo

-One common method, called the P6 acupressure method, involves an effective pressure point located in the two tendons between the inner forearm and the wrist.
+One standard method, the P6 acupressure method, involves a practical pressure point in the two tendons between the inner forearm and the wrist.

-Drinking plenty of water, getting a lot of rest, and having regular meals are the basic home remedies for dizziness that has been effective, listed below are other home remedies for dizziness
+Drinking plenty of water, getting a lot of rest, and having regular meals are the essential home remedies for dizziness that have been effective; listed below are other home remedies for dizziness.

-- Massage is a home remedy for dizziness that is extremely helpful for those who tend to experience dizziness as a consequence of an anxiety attack.
+- Massage is a home remedy for dizziness that is extremely helpful for those who tend to experience dizziness due to an anxiety attack.
 Furthermore, a massage governed by the principles of acupressure will help stimulate blood flow within your body and assist with the recurrent spells of dizziness.
 Natural oils will only make things better.